Savory-sweet Korean bulgogi beef tacos bring caramelized edges, quick slaw, and plenty of contrast in one fast dinner.

 Leftover Strategy

 Store the beef and slaw separately in airtight containers for up to 3 days.
-Reheat the beef quickly in a hot pan, then use leftovers in breakfast tacos or serve them alongside Miso Butter Scrambled Eggs.
+Reheat the beef quickly in a skillet, then build fresh tacos so the tortillas stay soft.

 Make It Yours